martinjw/dbschemareader/DatabaseSchemaReader/README.txt

 //now write the code
 var directory = new DirectoryInfo(Environment.CurrentDirectory);
-var codeWriter = new CodeWriter();
+var codeWriter = new CodeWriter(schema);
-codeWriter.Execute(schema, directory, "Northwind.Domain");
+codeWriter.Execute(directory, "Northwind.Domain");

 It writes a C# class for each table, with each column as an automatic property.
 Relations between classes reflect the foreign key constraints.
 Composite keys are handled by creating key classes.
-Overrides for ToString, Equals and GetHashCode are added (the last two are required for NHibernate).
-The properties are decorated with DataAnnotations validation attributes (there's even commented out .Net 4/SL 3 attributes).
+Overrides for ToString, Equals and GetHashCode are added (the last two are best practice for NHibernate).
+The properties are decorated with DataAnnotations validation attributes (there are more for EF Code First .Net 4).

+The CodeWriter can just write simple POCOs (just the classes representing the tables).
+Or it can also write mapping for NHibernate (either hbm or fluent forms) or Entity Framework Code First.
+Call it like this:
+//or CodeTarget.PocoNHibernateHbm or CodeTarget.PocoNHibernateFluent
+var codeWriter = new CodeWriter(schema, CodeTarget.PocoEntityCodeFirst);
+codeWriter.Execute(directory, "Northwind.Domain");

-It also writes an NHibernate mapping class in a "mapping" subdirectory.
+The mapping files are in a "Mapping" subdirectory.
 The mapping is simple, and you probably will want to change this.
 It's just to get you started.
-If you don't need NHibernate, simply ignore this.

 For each stored procedure, it writes a class to create the DbCommand with all the parameters exposed as simple .net parameters.
 It also creates a method (Execute) to execute the stored procedure.
 If you have the result sets (you used ResultSetReader) the Execute method will return classes typed to the result sets and your output parameters, so the only ADO you need is to create the DbConnection.
 It only understands simple parameter types (numbers, string, dates) plus Oracle ref cursors; lobs and specialized data types are beyond the scope.